Jaksuhn/essays/The problems of our world (and what we can do to fix them).md

 ### Why Socialism?

-In May 1949, a brief article written by Albert Einstein was published in the journal *Monthly Review*.
+In May 1949, a brief article written by Albert Einstein titled "Why Socialism?" was published in the journal *[Monthly Review](https://monthlyreview.org/2009/05/01/why-socialism/)*.
 It reads as follows.

 > Is it advisable for one who is not an expert on economic and social issues to express views on the subject of socialism?
 I believe for a number of reasons that it is.